bayeshack2016/dol-team-forward-data/readme.md

 Estimation of magnitude and growth of supply of middle-skill workers: American Community Survey (ACS) by the U.S. Census Bureau quantifies population at each level of educational attainment

-Community college and daycare enrollment: Homeland Infrastructure Foundation-level Data
+Community college and daycare enrollment: Homeland Infrastructure Foundation-level Data.

 Community college spend: 5 Year Cumulative Expenditures of First Year Only Community College Students by State (American Institutes for Research)